Optum/dce-cli/README.md

 5. Type `dce system deploy` to deploy dce to the AWS account specied in the previous step.
 This will be your new "DCE Master Account"

-6. Edit your dce config file with the api gateway url that was just deployed to your master account.
-This can be found in the master account under `API Gateway > (The API with "dce" in the title) > Stages`.
-It is listed as the "Invoke URL".
+6. Edit your dce config file with the host and base url from the api gateway that was just deployed to your master account.
+This can be found in the master account under `API Gateway > (The API with "dce" in the title) > Stages > "Invoke URL: https://<host>/<baseurl>"`.

 7. Prepare a second AWS account to be your first "DCE Child Account"
     - Create an IAM role with `AdministratorAccess` and a trust relationship to your DCE Master Accounts